wavebyrd/great_expectations/docs/docusaurus/docs/cloud/connect/connect_airflow.md

     airflow standalone
     ```

-    This command will eventually output a username a password for the Airflow UI like this:
+    This command will eventually output a username and password for the Airflow UI like this:

     ``` title="Terminal input"
     standalone | Airflow is ready